learn-co-students/SENG-LIVE-101121/phase-4/03-client-server-comm-2/marketplace/README.md

 #### User can delete their account if the account belongs to the logged in user

-1. What HTTP verb will be used? delete
+1. What HTTP verb will be used?
-2. What will the path look like? '/users/:id'
+2. What will the path look like?
-3. What is the controller action? users#destroy
+3. What is the controller action?
 4. Are there any dependencies to be concerned about upon destroying this resource?

 inside `config/routes.rb`